OneSparse/OneSparse/README.md

 a psql, do `./test.sh psql`.
 GDB is installed so create another pane and attach to the current database pid to debug the C code.

+# types

+GraphBLAS has an extremely rich type system that encompases not only common "artithmetic" algegbra, but also many other algebras using semirings.
+The combinations of 7 matrix types and 960 semiring operations offer hundreds of thousands of possible legitimate building blocks for solving graph problems.

+PostgreSQL is a strongly typed language that comes with many built-in data types, the following types map from GraphBLAS to PostgreSQL:

+    - GrB_BOOL maps to bool
+    - GrB_INT8 maps to char(1)
+    - GrB_INT16 maps to smallint
+    - GrB_INT32 maps to integer
+    - GrB_INT64 maps to bigint
+    - GrB_FP32 maps to real
+    - GrB_FP64 maps to float aka "double precision"

+Postgres does not support unsigned integers like GraphBLAS (is there a workaround?  support the uint extension?)

+pggraphblas matrix and vector objects have an intrinsic type of data that they store.
+So, a matrix can store booleans, and various sized integers and floats.
+Once a matrix is created with a specific type it cannot be changed.

+When combining matrices (and vectors) it is possible to not only use the common arithmetic plus and multiply operators on any given type, it is also possible to mix various semiring operations on any supported type.
+Put example here of {R,min,+,0,+inf}.

 # 0.1 goals

 To run common graph algorithms on matrices, for example, breadth first search: